Nude Photography Tutorial for Beginners

-- You probably won’t need a tripod as you’ll want control over the angles and tripods can be restrictive in this way
+- You probably won’t need a tripod as you’ll want control over the angles and tripods can be restrictive in this way.

-- Packing a gold/white reflector is a good idea as a backup
+- Packing a gold/white reflector is a good idea as a backup.

-- Leave your flashes at home, they’ll be too harsh for this type of photography (unless you intend to diffuse/bounce the light off a surface)
+- Leave your flashes at home, they’ll be too harsh for this type of photography (unless you intend to diffuse/bounce the light off a surface.)

-3 Ways to Prepare the Room
+3 Ways to Prepare a Room for Nude Models

 Before your model arrives you need to get the room ready.
 Whether it’s a home studio, hotel room or studio space it needs to be set up and pre-tested to make sure you’re not wasting time when your model is ready.